Time for my 2016 annual review.

 “Life as usual.”
 Looking back, I didn’t do much this year to explore life.
 I just woke up every day to tackle whatever was in front of me.
 To manage my time and energy in some way, I unconsciously avoided creative ‘outside-the-box’ endeavours, social events, traveling with the family, and having fun for the sake of having a good time.
 In this reactive state, the year just flew by.

 Energy management.
 If you don’t manage your own life, it will manage you.
-In 2017, I will strive to explore various ways of putting myself back into the driver’s seat.
+In 2017, I will strive to explore various ways of putting myself back into the driver’s seat of my own life.
 And this calls for a change of strategy!
-In my case, I don’t think doing more stuff is the answer…

 Photo by Jerry Silfwer.